sgorgun/gold-mine-task-python/README_short.md

 ## Overview
 You are proposed to realize an approach for solving so-called Gold Mine Problem.
-The gold mine is presented by the matrix of dimensions $n\times m$.
+The gold mine is presented by the matrix of dimensions $n \times m$.
 Each entry in this matrix contains a positive integer which is the amount of gold.
 The miner starts at any cell of the first column and must finish his path in the last column.
-The miner can move only right or right down from a cell to the next one.
+The miner can move only right or right down from one cell to the next one.
 The aim is to find out the maximum amount of gold that can be gathered.
+It is guaranteed that the dimensions of mine matrix are not less than 1.

 ## Modelling exercise
 - come up with the optimal substructure of the problem